 Bio-safety - ensuring passenger and crew safety

 With strict bio-safety measures, including the wearing of masks throughout the travel process, the air travel environment is safe.
-Studies by Harvard, the US Department of Defence and aircraft manufacturers point to the low risk of air travel when wearing a mask.
-And fewer that 100 of the 50 million COVID-19 cases globally have been documented as passenger-to-passenger transmission in flight.
+Studies by Harvard, the US Department of Defense and aircraft manufacturers point to the low risk of air travel when wearing a mask.
+And fewer than 100 of 50 million COVID-19 cases reported globally until October 2020 had been documented as passenger-to-passenger transmission in flight.
 See press release.

 The WHO, public health authorities, IATA, airports, manufacturers and other key stakeholders have been collaborating through ICAO to produce guidance on bio-safety measures: the ICAO CART take-off guidance.
 Using this guidance, IATA has produced a roadmap to implement best practices across all stages of the travel journey from pre-departure to arrival.